AdmJacobs/GoogleBooks/README.md

-Objective: Create an app that lets users view and leave comments on the latest science news from https://www.wired.com/category/science/
+Objective: create a new React-based Google Books Search app.
+Utilize React components, helper/util functions, and React lifecycle methods to query and display books based on user searches.
+Node, Express and MongoDB are also used so that users can save books to review or purchase later.

-Contributor: Adam Jacobs
+Contributors: Adam Jacobs

-History:

-Hat tip to: YouTube and fellow Classmates.

-Functionality: Deployed through Heroku: https://newsscraperz.herokuapp.com/
+Functionality: Deployed through Heroku: https://hitthebooks.herokuapp.com/